TheSethRose/X-Pilot/docs/tweepy-v2-authentication-guide.md

-# Tweepy Authentication Guide for Twitter API v2
+# Tweepy Authentication Guide for 𝕏 API v2

-This guide covers the authentication methods available for the Twitter API v2 using Tweepy, with a focus on the Free 𝕏 API Plan.
+This guide covers the authentication methods available for the 𝕏 API v2 using Tweepy, with a focus on the Free 𝕏 API Plan.

 ## Available Authentication Methods